 • Pick up rubbish on your neighbourhood walks

 • Mow the neighbour’s berm

 • Write an actual letter, on lovely paper, for posting

 • Make a video of yourself reading a story and send it to the grandkids

 • Adopt an SPCA pet

-• Depending on your level of lockdown, if your neighbours are essential workers, offer to walk their dog
+• Depending on your health, if your neighbours are working or unwell, offer to walk their dog

 • Sort out clothes and household items for donating (and you get to declutter at the same time!)